Before you read the full post to learn about keeping your baby safe, take our quick quiz to see where your baby safety knowledge is now!

 - Pillow: In the same way that bumpers and blankets can compromise your baby’s sleep safety, pillows also pose a threat—perhaps more directly—to your baby’s face.

 - Mobiles: Mobiles are generally safe, as long as they are less than 7 inches long and the hanging parts are safe and secure.
 This way, there’s no risk of your baby pulling them off and posing a strangulation risk.
+Read more best crib mobiles and how to use them safely.

 Why is it Bad to Let Your Baby Sleep With You?